Escape from New York: Cast

-Ox Baker played "Slag".
-The narrator was voiced by an uncredited Jamie Lee Curtis.
-Actor Joe Unger filmed scenes as Snake's partner-in-crime Bill Taylor, but they were cut from the final film.

 Production

 Development and writing

-Carpenter originally wrote the screenplay for Escape from New York in 1976, in the aftermath of Nixon's Watergate scandal.
+Carpenter originally wrote the screenplay for Escape from New York in 1976, in the aftermath of Richard Nixon's Watergate scandal.
 Carpenter said, "The whole feeling of the nation was one of real cynicism about the president."
 He wrote the screenplay, but no studio wanted to make it because, according to Carpenter, "[i]t was too violent, too scary, [and] too weird".
 He had been inspired by the film Death Wish, which was very popular at the time.
 He did not agree with this film's philosophy, but liked how it conveyed "the sense of New York as a kind of jungle, and I wanted to make a science-fiction film along these lines".

 International Film Investors agreed to provide 50% of the budget, and Goldcrest Films signed a co-financing deal with them.
 They ended up providing £720,000 of the budget and making a profit of £672,000 from their investment after earning £1,392,000.

 Casting

-AVCO Embassy Pictures, the film's financial backer, preferred either Charles Bronson or Tommy Lee Jones to play the role of Snake Plissken to Carpenter's choice of Kurt Russell, who was trying to overcome the "lightweight" screen image conveyed by his roles in several Disney comedies.
+AVCO Embassy Pictures, the film's financial backer, preferred Charles Bronson, Tommy Lee Jones or Chuck Norris to play the role of Snake Plissken to Carpenter's choice of Kurt Russell, who was trying to overcome the "lightweight" screen image conveyed by his roles in several Disney comedies.
 Carpenter refused to cast Bronson on the grounds that he was too old, and because he worried that he could lose directorial control over the film with an experienced actor.
 At the time, Russell described his character as "a mercenary, and his style of fighting is a combination of Bruce Lee, The Exterminator, and Darth Vader, with Eastwood's vocal-ness."
+Russell suggested that the character should wear an eyepatch.
 All that matters to Snake, according to the actor, is "the next 60 seconds.
 Living for exactly that next minute is all there is."
 Russell used a rigorous diet and exercise program to develop a lean and muscular build.
 He also endeavored to stay in character between takes and throughout the shooting, as he welcomed the opportunity to get away from the Disney comedies he had done previously.
 He did find it necessary to remove the eyepatch between takes, as wearing it constantly seriously affected his depth perception.